nv-morpheus/Morpheus/docs/source/developer_guide/guides/2_real_world_phishing.md

 Now we'll use the `RecipientFeaturesStage` that we just made in a real-world pipeline to detect fraudulent emails.
 The pipeline we will be building makes use of the `TritonInferenceStage` which is a pre-defined Morpheus stage designed to support the execution of Natural Language Processing (NLP) models via NVIDIA's [Triton Inference Server](https://developer.nvidia.com/nvidia-triton-inference-server).
 NVIDIA Triton Inference Server allows for GPU accelerated ML/DL and seamless co-location and execution of a wide variety of model frameworks.
 For our application, we will be using the `phishing-bert-onnx` model, which is included with Morpheus in the `models/triton-model-repo/` directory.

-It's important to note here that Triton is a service that is external to the Morpheus pipeline and often will not reside on the same machine(s) as the rest of the pipeline.
+It's important to note here that Triton is a service that is external to the Morpheus pipeline and often will not reside on the same machine as the rest of the pipeline.
 The `TritonInferenceStage` will use HTTP and [gRPC](https://grpc.io/) network protocols to allow us to interact with the machine learning models that are hosted by the Triton server.

 ### Launching Triton